thedaviddias/bfdes.in/posts/create-a-class.md

 So far, the algorithm we have devised finds the best **loadout** for a playstyle, _given_ a weapon.
 We can do better and determine the best loadout among all weapon and attachment permutations.

-Observe that attachment choice is tied solely to weapon choice.
+Observe that attachment choice is tied to weapon choice.
 So we can decompose the problem by:

 1. maximising utility for every weapon independently (as before), and,
 2. finding the weapon in this set with the largest utility.